 You must register your payment notifications action handler as a webhook in the Adyen dashboard to receive payment status updates.

-baseUrl used below is for test accounts only.
+baseUrl used in the following example is for test accounts only.
 You must replace this

 baseUrl with the live endpoint before releasing the application, as described in Adyen documentation.

-project.yml with the Adyen configuration, as shown below.
+project.yml with the Adyen configuration, as in the following example: